softchris/softchris/README.md

 Using languages and runtimes like JavaScript, Node.js, .NET, Python and PowerShell.

+## About me

+✨ Senior Cloud Developer Advocate at Microsoft

+✨ Google Developer Expert

+✨ Published author

+✨ Enjoys building apps in frameworks like Angular, React, Vue and Svelte.
+Also into building APIs using REST or GraphQL.

+## Projects

 Check out some of my projects here on GH: